The Woodlands Military Divorce Attorneys

-While only 3% of military members get divorced, and military divorces make up a small number of nationwide divorces overall, it’s important that members of the U.S. military know that seeking a divorce is an option when they are unhappy in their marriages.
-However, military divorces are different from divorces sought by other citizens as those in such marriages generally have unique factors which must be considered.
+While only 3% of military members get divorced, and military divorces make up a small number of nationwide divorces overall, it’s important that members of the U.S. military know that seeking a divorce is an option when they are unhappy in their marriage.
+However, military divorces are different from divorces sought by other citizens, as those in military marriages generally have unique factors that must be considered.

 What Makes Military Divorce Different

 Members of the U.S. military and their spouses operate under certain different divorce laws and regulations than regular citizens.
 Several of the aspects of military divorce that make this process different include:

 - Exemption from “default” charges when a service member is on active duty (if they fail to respond to divorce action).
 Normally, if someone is served with legal papers requiring them to take a certain action like appear in court, failing to do so can have serious consequences.
 The petitioner (the person filing for divorce) can ask for a default judgment that essentially gives the petitioner what they originally requested.
 The Servicemembers Civil Relief Act (SCRA) helps protect the legal rights of those on active duty.
 The SCRA recognizes that active service members may be in extenuating circumstances that prevent them from responding to a petition within a certain time frame.
 Under the SCRA, active service members are entitled to: